AlexIII/faovo-app/README.md

 LENZOD is a horrible app (on the inside too!).
 Here's some of the problems I couldn't simply live with.

 - Every time it connects to the scooter it deletes **ALL** paired Bluetooth devices from the system.
 Your headphones, other accessories, gone.
+- Problems with establishing initial connection to the scooter.
 - Obsessively wants you to register online for no good reason.
 - Half of the controls simply do not work.
 - Bizarre interface solutions, like displaying trip time as a number with one decimal (like 0.8 hours - wtf it that?).